microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-SDK/Profiles/MixedRealityControllerConfigurationProfile.md

 Additionally, you can provide position and rotational offsets to affect how the model is drawn, to more accurately represent how you want the model drawn based on the controllers position given by the SDK.

-> note, Controller rotation offset values are entered as Quaternions for the Alpha.
-We may review this going forward.
-Use the [this site](https://quaternions.online/) as an aid to turn Euler rotations to Quaternions and ALWAYS remember W = 1 :D

 > See the "Example Models" section below for the controller models and their offsets provided in the SDK's "**Standard Assets**" folder.

 ### Add a New Controller Template